ai2cm/nudge-to-fine-25km-manuscript-workflow/README.md

 rule.
 The ML-corrected runs are first started with each of the neural networks trained with the four random seeds and are run for 15 months in each climate.
-Then, based on performance in the first 15 months, the simulations with the seed 2 nudging tendency neural network are extended out to 63 months.
+Then, based on performance in the first 15 months, the simulations with the seed 2 and 3 nudging tendency neural networks are extended out to 63 months.
 In each of the ML-corrected runs the same radiative flux derived model is used.

 ### Generating figures (Google Cloud)